Leaderboard

 Showing content with the highest reputation on 07/08/2024 in all areas

-1. Week 27 I'm not real happy with this one.
+Week 27 I'm not real happy with this one.
 Except that I actually had a cup like this for this week which Canada Day fell into.
 (I had to look up Weeks of the Year in Canada 2024 to find that out).
 Sorry, it's blurry, not sure why some are like that and some aren't. the 600 version view in PSP or in Windows viewer are all sharp.
 Go figure.
-It will eventually be on FB when I slowly catch up with posting there. and I should have been more dynamic with the maple leaf cutouts on the "Week Twenty Seven" and angled them a bit for more interest.
+It will eventually be on FB when I slowly catch up with posting there. and I should have been more dynamic with the maple leaf cutouts on the "Week Twenty Seven" and angled them a bit for more interest.6 points

 5 points

-3. I have a nice photo of a sunset over a lake and found a song that goes with it with the word Sun in the title and the lyrics.
+I have a nice photo of a sunset over a lake and found a song that goes with it with the word Sun in the title and the lyrics.
 We had another rainy Sunday, so no problem to spend some time at the pc.
 Because I wanted to concentrate on the sunset in the photo I used a rectangular mask (by Jessica Dunn).
 I used 3 different papers with blendmodes until I got something that I liked and that somewhat matched the colors in my photo.
 I used a journalcard but changed the top deco and in honor of todays masterclass made a rope frame.
 The drawing of the boat comes from Jessica Dunn as well.
-Fonts are Alustia for the title and Bremlin for the text of the lyrics.
+Fonts are Alustia for the title and Bremlin for the text of the lyrics.5 points

 3 points